Nyvil/Nyvil/README.md

 I am **Nyvil**.
 I'm currently a :sparkles: university student :sparkles: and freelance Software Engineer, studying applied computer science.

-- 💻 I'm currently working on a project of [The Yard Podcast](https://www.youtube.com/@TheYardPodcast) as Infrastructure Engineer
 - ☕ I specialise in Java & Kotlin
 - ⌨️ I started coding in August 2017, at the age of 13